approx-error/preferences/README.md

 - An example of a makefile that compiles a fortran program from many sources
 - A fortran program that illustrates some correct fortran syntax
+- A markdown file containing some specific terminal/programming related problems I've run into and how I managed to fix them

 ## License